CCI-Tools/cate/doc/source/index.rst

 .. warning:: This site is under construction and is currently neither complete nor correct in form and content.
-             It will provide useful documentation once we release a first version of the *ESA CCI Toolbox* software, which is planned for Summer 2016.
+             It will provide useful documentation once we release a final version of the *ESA CCI Toolbox* software, which is planned in mid October 2016.

 .. toctree::
    :caption: Table of Contents